melissamcewen/uniquepetz/src/scottie-line.md

 I would appreciate if you'd link back to this page

+## Pet Quality Vs. Show Quality
+Show quality adoptions are typically available on forums like Duke's Group, RKC, and Whiskerwick.
+They usually require showing.
+I consider scotties show-quality if they
+- have just one fur color (all black, all wheaten)
+- natural colored eyes (preferably dark)

+Pet quality scotties may have two coat colors, unnatural eye colors like teal, or other mutations like brown or grey fur.
+They are available on PUGS and TFM.

 ## Other lines
 I thought it would be fun to link to other NIB lines
 - [Ragusa NIB Dalis](http://www.ragusa.fantazzled.com/)